AlbertoBasalo/quark/README.md

 ## Tools

-### Commits ad release

-- Using [standard-version](https://www.npmjs.com/package/standard-version) to produce a changelog file from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)

 ### GitHub Issues

 - Using Github issues for tracking User Stories and Epics.
-- Each issue may be labeled with an Epic, a MoSCoW priority and a basic category.
+- Each issue may be labeled with an Epic, a [MoSCoW priority](https://en.wikipedia.org/wiki/MoSCoW_method) and a basic category.

 #### Labels